caiyue1993/PrefsMate/README.md

 (Don't be afraid of this long file.
 In fact you just need to do some clickable things.)

-## 2. Create the table view and arrange parsing job
+## 2. Create the table view and arrange parsing work
 ```swift
 private lazy var tableView: PrefsTableView = {
         return Mate.createPrefsTableView()